xster/flutter-wiki/Desktop-shells.md

 ### Plugins

 Writing plugins is supported on all platforms, however there are currently few plugins that actually have desktop support.
-The [flutter-desktop-embedding project's plugins](https://github.com/google/flutter-desktop-embedding/tree/master/plugins) are one source for Windows and Linux plugins.
+The [flutter-desktop-embedding project's plugins](https://github.com/google/flutter-desktop-embedding/tree/master/plugins) are one source for desktop plugins.

 Since the plugin APIs and tooling for Windows and Linux are not yet stable, publishing Windows and/or Linux plugins to pub.dev is strongly discouraged, but they can be referenced manually.
 See